ominestre/rotten-deps/README.md

 ## Installation

-`npm i -g @ominestre/rotten-deps` or `yarn global add @ominestre/rotten-deps` to install this utility globally
+`npm i -g rotten-deps` or `yarn global add rotten-deps` to install this utility globally

 - OR -

-`npm i --save-dev @ominestre/rotten-deps` or `yarn add --dev @ominestre/rotten-deps` to install it locally in your project.
+`npm i --save-dev rotten-deps` or `yarn add --dev rotten-deps` to install it locally in your project.

 ## Usage